 As the war in Ukraine drags on and sanctions are leaving Russia isolated, Russian hackers are busy attacking Western networks.
-Recently, cyber criminals hacked payrolls belonging to organisations including Boots, British Airways and BBC.
+Cyber criminals have already hacked payrolls belonging to organisations including Boots, British Airways and BBC.
 Compromised information included banking details, National Insurance numbers and home addresses.
-In addition, recent figures show that 48% of small firms and 59% of medium firms identified cyber breaches or attacks in the 12 months leading to July 2022.
+In addition, figures show that 48% of small firms and 59% of medium firms identified cyber breaches or attacks over a period of 12 months alone.
 SME cyber security is more important than ever.

 Cyber Action Plan